Tour of Somerville

-The Tour of Somerville is an annual, three-day series of bicycle races held in and around Somerville, New Jersey during Memorial Day weekend.
+The Tour of Somerville is an annual, three-day series of bicycle races held in and around Somerville, New Jersey, during Memorial Day weekend.
 The featured Memorial Day event, the Kugler-Anderson 50-mile race for professional and elite cyclists is the oldest competitive bicycle race in the country, having first been run in 1940.
-The event has become known as "The Kentucky Derby of Cycling" and draws international Olympians and top cyclists from around the world.
+The event has become known as The Kentucky Derby of Cycling and draws international Olympians and top cyclists from around the world.
 It was known as the predominant cycling race in America from the 1940s through the 1980s.

 History

 The Tour of Somerville is the oldest major bicycle race in the United States.
 It was first run in 1940.
 The race was created by Somerville bike shop owner Fred “Pop” Kugler when his son, Furman, a past National Cycling champion and one of the country's most promising cyclists, had wanted a race closer to home.
 In an interview before his death in 1990, Pop recalled that “Furman wanted to sleep in his own bed for a change the night before a race, so I figured ‘why not, let’s give people something to look at.’”

 The elder Kugler got the necessary licenses and sanctions from cycling officials in 1939 but the one thing he didn’t count on was a snag from the state capital.
 “I wanted to call it a race,” he said some years later, but New Jersey law specified that no contest of any type for wage, purse, or prize could be held on a state highway.
-The dilemma was that Somerville's Main Street was, and still is, state highway Route 28.
-The state motor vehicle commissioner at the time suggested if the race instead be called a “Tour” he would issue a permit.
+The dilemma was that Somerville's Main Street was, and still is, part of New Jersey Route 28.
+The state motor vehicle commissioner at the time suggested if the race instead be called a "Tour" he would issue a permit.